-Watch this space…… The Children’s Foundation will be expanding the Therapeutic Horticulture Project into two new schools within the region in 2017.
+Watch this space…… The Children’s Foundation will be fundraising to expand the Therapeutic Horticulture Project into two new schools within the region in 2018/19.
 Details to follow.

 The ‘Our Garden’ project and the ‘Adamson Scholarship’ project now form the ‘Therapeutic Horticulture Project’ and delivers the following key activities